 This area type is associated with public conservation or open space shown on the future land use map, where the roadway travels through range land or other open space.
 There are few access points along the roadway and little or no development.
 Design constraints tend to involve topographic, environmental, scenic or historic resources.
 Pedestrian, bicycle and transit activity is usually infrequent and of low volume.
 However, there may be potential latent demand for bicycle accommodation on low-volume roadways traversing scenic rural areas.

 Most of Paseo Real from the intersection with NM 599 to the intersection with Los Pinos Road passes through rural open lands.
 It is currently a 2 lane paved road maintained by the County with a 35 mph speed limit through the plan area.
-A the portion of Paseo Rael goes through La Cieneguilla in area with single family homes, however very few of the properties front or have access directly onto Paseo Rael.
+A portion of Paseo Rael goes through La Cieneguilla in an area with single family homes, however very few of the properties front or have access directly onto Paseo Rael.

 The SLDC Official Map Functional Classification for Paseo Real is Collector Urban.
 SLDC Design Standards applied to collector urban classification requires 11’ lane width, two 5’ sidewalks, two 5ft on-road bike lanes and a Right Of Way (ROW) of 45-72 feet.